IB Diploma Programme (Grades 11-12)

 Of the School

-- The school will provide guidance and information so that students with special needs can make informed decisions concerning his or her IB program.
+- The school will provide guidance and information so that students can make informed decisions concerning his or her IB program.

-- Special Education specialists and/or Counselors will notify coordinators and teachers of the names of all students served by an IEP or 504 Plan.
+- Special Education specialists and/or Counselors will notify coordinators and teachers of the names of all students served by an IEP or 504 plan.
+Teachers, counselors, and coordinators are able to access through Synergy the learning needs of students who have an IEP, a 504 plan, or a TAG plan in place.

-- IEPs and 504 Plans will be updated annually, and revisions will be communicated to all stakeholders.
+- IEPs and 504 plans are updated annually, and revisions are communicated to all stakeholders.
+This includes when students exit the program for whatever reason they may have.

-- Schools will facilitate the provision of appropriate accommodations such as but not limited to additional time, rest periods, separate testing space, technological aides, reading aids (readers, prompters, Braille), and assessment/assignments in special color or type size, audio recordings, assignment modification, extensions, and assistance or exemptions as specified by the student’s IEP or 504 plan.
+- Schools facilitate the provision of appropriate accommodations such as but not limited to additional time, rest periods, separate testing space, assistive technology, reading aids (readers, prompters, Braille), and assessment/assignments in special color or type size, audio recordings, assignment modification, extensions, and assistance or exemptions as specified by the student’s IEP or 504 plan.

 Of the Teacher

-- The classroom teacher will provide accommodations as required for student success and as outlined in the student’s IEP or 504 plan.
+- The classroom teacher provides accommodations as required for student success and as outlined in the student’s IEP, 504 plan or TAG plan.

-- The teacher will maintain discretion and confidentiality in providing these services.
+- The teacher maintains discretion and confidentiality in providing these services.

 Of the Parent and Students